This story originally ran on LDS Living in July 2017.

 I concluded that I was doing it all wrong.
 I had this challenging trial, dramatic enough to describe in firesides and stake conference, but my response was far from inspiring.
 Who would be inspired by this puddle of tears?
 Who would want to hear the story of the woman who screamed, “I hate cancer!” into her pillow without an ounce of grace or dignity?
 Why didn’t I respond with optimism and strength?
 Was I lacking faith?

 From the moment of diagnosis, I never stopped praying.
 I didn’t doubt that God heard me, and my testimony was firm.
 Why didn’t I have the emotional fortitude that I heard so much about?
 Why couldn’t I smile through every chemotherapy appointment and shrug off a day full of CT scans, radiation treatments, and blood transfusions?
-Why didn’t I feel the cheerful attitude that Mormons are “supposed” to radiate?
+Why didn’t I feel the cheerful attitude that Latter-day Saints are “supposed” to radiate?

 Jesus Wept, Too